openshift-labs/learn-katacoda/intro-openshift/resource-objects/02-resource-object-types.md

 ``oc get all``{{execute}}

-command.The output you see from running this command will be similar to the following:
+command.
+The output you will see from running this command will be similar to the following:

 ```
 NAME             TYPE      FROM      LATEST